First Time Buyer

 Buying your first home should be hugely exciting.
 However, it can also be a very daunting experience, which is why it is important to get the right advice from the very start.
-There are many different mortgage products to choose from so it is important to get the solution that best meets your requirements.
+There are many different mortgage products to choose from, so it is important to get the solution that meets your needs

 But it is equally important to know how the whole purchasing process works – what is the running order?
 What are the timings?
 What does the “conclusion of missives” mean?
 What is a home report?

 So, we will guide you through the following:

 As experienced mortgage advisers, we understand how the whole process works.
 So we’ll explain the running order and timings, and ensure that you’re in the best possible position before you make an offer on your dream home.
 Your purchase is much more likely to come to fruition if you’ve got the running order correct

 It is important to be realistic when working out how much you can spend on your new home.
 A budget planner will help to ensure your mortgage is affordable.

 Which lenders will actually lend to you, based on their lending criteria and your credit score?